tigerbeetle/tigerbeetle/docs/reference/accounts.md

 ### `ledger`

-This is an identifier used to enforce transfers between the same ledger.
+This is an identifier that partitions the sets of accounts that can transact.

-As an example, you might use `1` to represent USD and `2` to represent EUR.
+Money cannot transfer between two accounts with different `ledger` values.
+See: `errors.accounts_must_have_the_same_ledger`.

+In a typical use case:
+* Map each currency tracked within the database to a distinct ledger.
+And,
+* Tag each account with the `ledger` indicating the currency in which the balance is denominated.

 Constraints:
 * Type is 32-bit unsigned integer (4 bytes)
 * Must not be zero

 ### `code`

-A user-defined enum denoting the type of the account.
+This is a user-defined enum denoting the category of the account.

 As an example, you might use codes `1000`-`3340` to indicate asset accounts in general, where `1001` is Bank Account and `1002` is Money